-Yoga is a mindfulness exercise to your body that benefits you to deal with stressful circumstances, including substance abuse drug or alcohol addiction.
-When you practice yoga regularly, it builds you mentally, physically, and spiritually that enhance your state of mind and sense of health.
-There are different types of yoga poses which to improves your body postures, breathing pitches and meditation methods to develop spirituality physical, health, and recreation.
+Yoga is a mindfulness exercise to your body that benefits you to deal with stressful circumstances, including substance abuse drug, or alcohol addiction.
+When you practice yoga regularly, it builds you mentally, physically, and spiritually which enhances your state of mind and sense of health.
+There are different types of yoga poses which to improves your body postures, breathing pitches, and meditation methods to develop spirituality physical, health, and recreation.

 Here are some yoga poses that help to stay sober and recover from addiction:

 - Little boat Pose.